 Dropping gems from previous albums to monster tracks from the recently released album, Ali set forth on a path of entertainment that continued to build upon itself as the night went on.
 As the last track played and the band cleared out, Ali was brought back for a short encore performance that had the theater jumping up and down in the end.

 What really struck this blogger as something that I hadn’t seen for a while was the part right after the show itself, which was Ali coming back on the side of the stage to engage with the audience members that had luckily stuck around the area (this blogger was one of those).
 That’s what drove me to this thought process that we’ll explore here.

-Brother Ali could have just gone back to his dressing room/trailer/personal area/whatever they had to go back to once done with the show, and could’ve been with happy with the performance that he and his tour mates had that night.
+Brother Ali could have just gone back to his dressing room once done with the show, and could’ve been with happy with the performance he and his tour mates had.

 But, he didn’t.
 He made his way down the stage afterwards, signed autographs,took pictures, and spoke with the fans.
 Now, one might be asking, “what’s the big deal?
 Don’t all artists do that?”, and to be honest with all of you, I had to think for a good five minutes before I recalled Murs doing that, as well as some of the classic Hip Hop acts from the 90’s (like The Pharcyde and Rahzel, for example).